sansigormacros/ncnrsansigormacros/README.md

 For more information, please visit  https://www.nist.gov/ncnr/data-reduction-analysis/sans-software and the wiki pages for this project.

 ## Latest release
+The current release is [v8.071](https://github.com/sansigormacros/ncnrsansigormacros/releases/tag/v8.071), released June 3, 2025
+and is a minor release for Igor 9 compatibility.

-The current release is [v8.07](https://github.com/sansigormacros/ncnrsansigormacros/releases/tag/v8.07), released August 15, 2024.
+The last major release is [v8.07](https://github.com/sansigormacros/ncnrsansigormacros/releases/tag/v8.07), released August 15, 2024.

 Earlier versions are available in the Releases Section.